jamesbvaughan/jamesbvaughan.com/about.md

 science at UCLA.
 I'm usually out slacklining and climbing, but sometimes I take pictures, go to class, and write code.
-I also watch a lot of movies
+I also read books and watch a lot of movies
 <span id="recentMovie"></span>
 and I'm almost always listening to music.
 <span id="recentSong"></span>